Q) How long will the Assessment process take?

 Q) How do I invite people to take the assessment survey?

-A) First your Organization has to designate an Account Owner and arrange purchase of the Assessment from RoadMap.
-RoadMap’s e-learning coordinator will explain the signup process and show you how to use the assessment tools.
+First your Organization has to designate an Account Owner and arrange purchase of the Assessment from RoadMap.
+RoadMap’s Assessments Services Manager will explain the signup process and show you how to use the assessment tools.

 Account owners are the individuals who initially signed up the organization and administer the invitations to the assessment survey.
 They have complete access to users, reports, and all other information.
 For privacy reasons, no matter what your user level is, names of users will never be visibly associated with survey results.
 There can only be one Account Owner per organization, but the account owner can be changed and can invite others to be Collaborators to share administration functions.